mirecekd/tesla-kecal/README.md

 ### Method 2: Tasker Popup Scene

 1. Run the `bt.pp` task in Tasker
-2. Select your preferred service from the popup
+2. Select your preferred service from the popup (Home Assistant, Perplexity, ChatGPT)
 3. Voice interface will automatically activate
 4. Use Home Assistant buttons to stop when finished